MLH-Fellowship/sre-portfolio-site/README.md

-# Flask-Blog

-Minimal Flask template to get started on your blog application for MLH Fellowship Production Engineering track.
+# Production Engineering - Week 1 - Portfolio Site

+Welcome to the MLH Fellowship!
+During Week 1, you'll be working with Flask to build a portfolio site.
+This site will be the foundation of activities we do in future weeks so spend time this week making it your own and reflect your personality!

+## Tasks

+Once you've got your portfolio downloaded and running using the instructions below, you should attempt to complete the following tasks.

+### Portfolio Tasks
+- Add a photo of yourself to the website
+- Add an "About youself" section to the website.
+- Add your previous work experiences
+- Add your hobbies (including images)
+- Add your current/previous education
+- Add a map of all the cool locations/countries you visited

+### Flask Tasks
+- Add a template for adding multiple work experiences using [Jinja](https://jinja.palletsprojects.com/en/3.0.x/api/#basics)
+- Add a menu bar
+- Put all your hobbies on a new page.
+- Have new pages get automatically added to the menu bar

 ## Getting Started

-To make a copy of the Flask website, just use [generate your own here](https://github.com/MLH-Fellowship/flask-blog/generate).

 You don't need to submit any pull requests to thie repository.
-This is just a template to help you get started
+You need to do all your work here.

 ## Installation

 Make sure you have python3 and pip installed

 Create and activate virtual environment using virtualenv
 ```bash